akan-SWE/alx-zero_day/0x03-git/README.md

-a directory for my projects
+A directory that contains all my projects.